mcanabrava/hbd-msg-generator/README.md

 # hbd_generator
-Happy birthday generator using ChatGPT OpenAI API.
+Happy birthday generator using ChatGPT OpenAI API and Streamlit.

 The goal of this project is to develop an API that is capable of receiving input from a front-end, sending this input to ChatGPT API and returning an answer to the front-end.